fpigeonjr/frank-pigeon-blog/content/posts/2019-11-11-hakintosh-catalina-guide/index.md

 - Corsair CX500 Power Supply
 - (2)256 SSD and 1TB HD

-Hard to believe this build was from January 2014 and is still running great.

 > Hackintoshes are very picky on hardware so make sure you choose wisely.<br/> [Tonymacx86 Buyers Guide][buyersguide] is a great resource to choose from guaranteed working builds.